-Looking forward, MCG plans to continue enhancing its use of QFM through building management system (BMS) integration, which will see the venue move away from preventative maintenance to a predictive maintenance model and more suited to the stop / start nature of the venue.
+will see the venue move away from preventative maintenance to a predictive maintenance model, which will be more suited to the Looking forward, MCG plans to continue enhancing its use of QFM through Building Management System integration, which will see the venue move away from preventative maintenance to a predictive maintenance model, which will be more suited to the stop / start nature of the venue.
 In addition the MCG plans greater leverage of QR codes and to redevelop how general users enter events into the system.